hyperledger/firefly-fir/text/0012-namespace-isolation.md

 * identity verification
 * identity update

-For namespaces with the new `mode: gateway` config, the APIs which create these definitions will become an immediate local database insert, instead of performing a broadcast.
-Identities in this mode will not undergo any claim/verification process, but will be created and stored locally.
+For gateway namespaces, the APIs which create these definitions will become an immediate local database insert, instead of performing a broadcast.
+Additional caveats:
+* identities in this mode will not undergo any claim/verification process, but will be created and stored locally
+* datatypes and groups will not be supported, as they are only useful in the context of messaging (which is disabled in gateway namespaces)

+## Namespace Manager

+A new component called Namespace Manager is introduced, at a level above Orchestrator.
+The Namespace Manager will parse and validate the plugin and namespace config, then create a separate Orchestrator for each namespace (along with separate instances of every plugin and manager needed by that namespace).

 ## Plugin Routing (Outbound)

-Nearly every manager call will now have a pre-flight namespace lookup to determine the plugin that will handle it, instead of being able to rely on statically configured plugins.
 If a namespace does not have active plugins of the type(s) needed for a particular request, it will reject with HTTP 400.

 If the namespace has a `remoteName` configured, it will be substituted in before calling